 Here are some of the Christmas scenes in Beijing which I would like to share with the readers.

 Night and day shot of the decor above the grand stair case.

 Decorations which lined the sides the grand staircase of Continental Plaza.
-More on following page.
-Click here to continue reading
+Continue reading

 Ben and I met up with my ex boss and family for dinner.
 We were pretty excited to meet the latest addition to the family.
 I cant believe J & A are grandparents now.
 Congrats to the family.